Nota

 We want the product to feel calm in two ways:

-That means focusing on local-first processing where possible, avoiding unnecessary complexity, and designing the experience so the useful output appears quickly without making people wonder where their data went.
+That means focusing on local-first processing where possible, being clear when optional cloud processing is used, and designing the experience so the useful output appears quickly without making people wonder where their data went.

 The standard we are aiming for